Getting started

 Should you be unable to provide satisfactory references or credit checks, you may still be offered a tenancy subject to a suitable Guarantor being provided.
 The Guarantor will need to provide satisfactory references and credit checks and will be expected to sign a form to guarantee your legal commitments in the tenancy, including payment of rent.
 You will only be offered a tenancy of the property, subject to the above requirements and the terms of the tenancy agreement, the payment of the application fee, the deposit, the agreed advanced rent, and the Landlord’s agreement that the tenancy can proceed.

-To support your application, you will need to visit our office and provide us with a copy of a current passport and proof of right of residency, if applicable.
+To support your application, you will need to provide us with a copy of a current passport and proof of right of residency, if applicable.

 As the tenant(s) you should satisfy yourself as to the contents and the amount of furniture being provided by the landlord , if applicable.
 You should make you’re your own enquiries as to telephone, internet, television reception etc. Most Flats/Apartments have a clause in the Head Lease prohibiting installation of satellite dishes and most do not allow pets.
 Properties are taken as seen unless otherwise specified.